If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What to do if you’re not happy with the outcome

 If your employer chooses to do nothing about the harassment, they aren’t meeting their duties under the Occupational Health and Safety Act, Employment Standards Act, and the Human Rights Act.
-In that case, you might consider talking with a lawyer who can help you figure out what to do next.
-See How to find and work with a lawyer.
-Here are some things you might consider:
+Here are some things you might do.
+First, though, consider consulting a lawyer